CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-6/plant/plant_1.md

 ## Information About a Plant
 **Create a list containing `block`, `hydration`, `nutrition`, and `strength` in that order and use the `||scientist:scientist.submit||` function to check it against the scientists' results.**

+After your code gets the correct information about the first plant, use it to check the other two.
+Your agent will be moved automatically.

 ```python
 plant_info = [...]